 Storing the Boat

-Your boat should be thoroughly cleaned, inside and out, before being stored for the winter.
+Thoroughly clean your boat, inside and out, before being stored for the winter.
 This is particularly important if it sat in the water all summer.
 In fresh water, algae can grow on the hull.
 Floating dirt gets caught in the algae.
 If not cleaned, the hull will eventually stain.
 Salt water can eat away metal fixtures and damage unprotected fiberglass and wood.

 A pressure washer with boat detergent will do the trick.
 Before washing, remove the drain plug.
 Rinse the boat with water.
 Soap the boat in and out.
 Scrub the boat and rinse again.
 Let the boat dry completely inside before covering it for the winter.
 Tilt the bow of the boat up slightly to allow the wash water to drain after cleaning and to allow rain water to run off more easily if stored outside.